jetsonhacks/jetson-jtop-patch/README.md

 # jetson-jtop-patch

 A patch to resolve the "Jetpack not installed" issue in `jtop` version 4.3.2 on the Jetson Orin when JetPack 6.2.1 or JetPack 5.1.5 is installed.
+This should be a temporary fix until Jtop gets updated.

 ## The Problem